Scoring your Credit - How's your FICO?

 Each of these factors is assigned a value and a weight.
 Each formula produces a single number which may vary a a little from one agency to another.
 FICO scores can be as low as 300 and as high as 800.
 Higher is better.
 Most people who want to get a mortgage score 620 or above.

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 How do I find out my credit score?

-Want to know more about your FICO score?
-Call us: 305-967-7200.
+Want to know more about credit scores?
+Give us a call: 305-967-7200.